cisagov/ScubaGear/baselines/aad.md

 Activation of the Global Administrator role SHALL require approval.

 <!--Policy: MS.AAD.7.6v1; Criticality: SHALL -->
-- _Rationale:_ Requiring approval for a user to activate Global Administrator which provided unfettered access, makes it more challenging for an attacker to compromise the tenant with stolen credentials and it provides visibility of activities indicating a compromise is taking place.
+- _Rationale:_ Requiring approval for a user to activate Global Administrator, which provided unfettered access, makes it more challenging for an attacker to compromise the tenant with stolen credentials and it provides visibility of activities indicating a compromise is taking place.
 - _Last modified:_ June 2023

 #### MS.AAD.7.7v1